genderbias/gender-bias-in-IR/README.md

 In the table above the performance of each of the developed classifiers is reported.
 As shown the uncased fine-tuned BERT model shows the best performance for query gender identification.
+###Training Step
+In order to train BERT on the dataset you can find the code ....

 - codes/train.py: The code for fine-tuning BERT model on the [gender-annotated dataset](https://github.com/navid-rekabsaz/GenderBias_IR/blob/master/resources/queries_gender_annotated.csv).